datocms/old-website/src/docs/import/index.md

 title: Importing data
 ---

-Our [REST API](/api/) allows to programmatically manage every object you find on the interface of DatoCMS (models, fields, records, etc.).
+Our [Content Management API](/content-management-api/) allows to programmatically manage every object you find on the interface of DatoCMS (models, fields, records, etc.).

 In this guide you will find a step-by-step tutorial to understand how to